timbermonson/arduino_cotwo/README.md

 # arduino_cotwo
 Firmware for an arduino-based co2 detector, which displays its reading on an IV-21 VFD tube.
+The serial part of the code is...
+BAD, but it inspired me to make a [Dedicated Serial Library!](https://github.com/timbermonson/arduino_SerialCLI)

 Front View
 ![Front](https://github.com/timbermonson/arduino_cotwo/blob/main/images/Front.jpg?raw=true)